Codiegirl/Object-Oriente-Programing/README.md

 Create a new instance of the House constructor, calling it myHouse and passing a number of bedrooms.
 Then, use instanceof to verify that it is an instance of House.

 Add the own properties of canary to the array ownProps.

+Add a numLegs property to the prototype of Dog